-One of the most common questions we get is: "does my medical condition qualify for a disability?"
+One of the most common questions we get is: “what are the medical conditions that qualify for disability benefits?”

 If you plan to apply for disability benefits, the optimal strategy for success includes consideration of your specific disabling medical condition.
 This is because the type of medical condition will inform the type of evidence, testing, reports, and medical documents you need to present to have your claim approved.